Finding a Good Contractor is Key

 If your home sustains storm damage, make sure to hire a reputable contractor to make the needed repairs.
 You hear about families getting scammed regularly when they need someone to repair their homes quickly — but you don’t have to be one of them!
 Here’s a quick checklist to help you find the right contractor for the job.

-When you're faced with damage to your home from Mother Nature, don't let human nature make it worse.
-In the Twin Cities, we suggest contacting these members who are experienced working with insurance claims.
-And if you're in other cities, look to your local builders association or NARI (National Association of the Remodeling Industry) chapter.
+When you’re faced with damage to your home from Mother Nature, don’t let human nature make it worse.
+Look to your local builders (BATC-Housing First Minnesota in the Twin Cities) association or NARI (National Association of the Remodeling Industry) chapter.
 Members of professional organizations like these will have licenses when required, access to the resources they need do good work, and in most cases, signed ethics agreements about how they do business.

 Damaged Property can be Dangerous

 Storm damaged property can unleash dangerous contaminants.
 Before you begin cleanup, please check out our blog with information to help keep you safe!